 The best way to improve a team’s sales skills and performance is continuous learning and development.
 However, training and skill-boosting don’t always have to be super tough and rigorous.
 It’s advisable to inject a little fun into any activity in order for it to be effective.
-This is where sales games come to the picture.
+This is where call center games for sales come into the picture.

 What are some effective sales games for training and skill-boosting?

-Gamifying your tasks, training, and skill-boosting activities provide an enjoyable and productive way of promoting new learnings, as well as teamwork and collaboration.
+Gamifying your tasks, training, and skill-boosting activities provide an enjoyable and productive way of promoting new learnings and teamwork, and collaboration.
 In gamification, we want to hit the right balance between fun and gaining new knowledge and skills.

-Here are some effective sales games for training and skill development:
+Here are some effective call center games for sales and skill development:

 1. Gamified cold calls

 In the age of social media marketing, we tend to forget the importance of phone calls.
-In sales, phone calls are still necessary, as it provides a human touch and customized customer service.
+Phone calls are still necessary for sales, as it provides a human touch and customized customer service.
 However, cold calls may bring out pressure and nervousness to most salespeople.
 Almost everyone is afraid of rejection, after all.

 Gamified cold calls are done through speakerphones.
 Participants will be making a sales call, while their manager and colleagues will listen and keep score.
 Points will be based on an agreed set of criteria, like scheduling a follow-up call or getting an email address.
 The participant with the most points wins.